 When visiting properties, take a friend with you if you can, and tell your friends or family where you are going.

 How to find shared accommodation

-Try looking in these places for shared accommodation:
+Try these websites for shared accommodation:

 You should only consider renting a property in Melbourne if you are staying for longer than 6 months.
 This is because you will need to sign a lease for 6 or 12 months.